bakubay/systematically-improving-rag/docs/workshops/chapter6-1.md

     - Tests end-to-end system performance
     - Identifies bottlenecks between routing and retrieval
     - Runs A/B tests and measures user satisfaction

+!!! warning "Single Agent vs Multi-Agent: Lessons from Cognition (Devin)"
+    **The Debate:** Should RAG systems use multiple specialized agents or a single intelligent agent with tools?

+    **From Walden Yan (Cognition/Devin co-founder):** Multi-agent systems often fail due to **context loss** - the "telephone game" problem where critical information gets lost between agents.

+    **Example:** Building Flappy Bird with two agents:

+    - Agent 1: Build background with green pipes and hitboxes
+    - Agent 2: Create bird asset
+    - **Result:** Agent 1 makes Mario-style environment, Agent 2 makes bird from different game
+    - **Why:** Each agent only knows what it was told, not full context

+    **The Fundamental Problem:**

+    - Multi-agent systems lose context between handoffs
+    - Parallel agents make conflicting implicit decisions (different APIs, styles, assumptions)
+    - Sequential agents hit context window limits as tasks grow
+    - Context compression loses critical details

+    **Why RAG Systems Should Use Single Agent + Tools (Not Multi-Agent):**

+    1. **Maintain full context** - Single agent sees all retrieval results, all previous queries, all user interactions
+    2. **Avoid conflicting decisions** - One decision-maker prevents tools from working at cross-purposes
+    3. **Present as coherent entity** - Users should feel they're talking to one system, not committee
+    4. **Tools as read-only** - RAG tools (search, lookup, filter) are naturally read-only operations that don't conflict

+    **How This Applies to RAG:**

+    - **Good:** Single router agent calling multiple specialized retrieval tools
+    - **Bad:** Multiple agents each doing retrieval and trying to coordinate results
+    - **Your tools** = specialized retrievers (document search, image search, SQL)
+    - **Your agent** = router that maintains context and calls appropriate tools

+    **User Experience Principle:** "Even if your system has subparts and tasks, it should feel to the user like a single agent, because the user has to feel like they're talking with one continuous decision maker, one continuous consciousness."

+    **Why tools-as-APIs works:** It's not multi-agent—it's single agent with specialized capabilities.
+The agent maintains context, the tools are stateless read operations.

+    Source: Walden Yan (Cognition) - Why Cognition does not use multi-agent systems

 ### Why This Structure Works